IvanRaykovskiy/code-conventions/csharp-dotnet.md

     Func<int, int, double> ProcessMath = new(Calculate);
     double result = ProcessMath(16, 4);
     ```
+    > [!NOTE]
+    > You can violate above rule in case you really need named custom delegate, that will be used in various places helping you define business/domain logic
-3. Do not return `true`/`false` if you already have a boolean expression
+4. Do not return `true`/`false` if you already have a boolean expression

     :x: Bad
     ```csharp